In theory a home storage gold IRA sounds like a great idea.

 Goldco Precious Metals has been around since 2006 and they handle both IRA as well as non-IRA transactions.
 Goldco Precious Metals is highly rated on multiple sites such as TrustLink, Google Reviews and most importantly the Better Business Bureau.

-Gold in an IRA versus gold in a home safe: hands-off versus hands-on
+Gold in an IRA versus home storage gold IRA: hands-off versus hands-on

 That's the best way to describe it, really.